patternfly/patternfly/src/site/pages/guidelines.md

 ## Separation of UI structure concerns

-PatternFly is made out of isolated and modular structures that fall into 3 categories:
+PatternFly is made out of isolated and modular structures that fall into 2 categories:

 - Layouts
 - Components

-### Layout
+### Layouts

 Layouts are the containers that allow for organizing and grouping its immediate children on the page.